whitfin/local-cluster/README.md

 defmodule MyTest do
   use ExUnit.Case

-  test "something with a required cluster" dp
+  test "something with a required cluster" do
     :ok = LocalCluster.start()

     nodes = LocalCluster.start_nodes("my-cluster", 3)